adrianmusante/docker-sonarqube/README.md

 | `SONARQUBE_DATABASE_PASSWORD`           | Database user password.                                                                                                                                                               | `nil`                                                                                                                            |
 | `SONARQUBE_PR_PLUGIN_RESOURCES_URL`     | Base URL used to load the images for the PR comments.
 If the variable is defined as empty the image links are referenced to `sonar.core.serverBaseURL`.                               | `https://cdn.jsdelivr.net/gh/mc1arke/sonarqube-community-branch-plugin@${SONARQUBE_PR_PLUGIN_VERSION}/src/main/resources/static` |

+> [!NOTE]
+> It is possible to provide environment variables using the _FILE suffix.
+The value will be read from the file specified by the environment variable, following the standard Docker secrets handling mechanism.
+> This allows you to securely inject sensitive data (such as passwords) into the container without exposing them directly in environment variables.

 #### Read-only environment variables